top of page

 About the author:

 I doubt that author biographies are very helpful.
 But, for what it’s worth, he is called Gareth Howell-Jones and lives in Radnorshire, where he earns a living designing gardens and running the Hay Festival Bookshop.
-He has also written a short book of essays Do Not Call the Tortoise.
+He has also written two collections of essays, Do Not Call the Tortoise and Your Lowly Hedgehog Knows.

 bottom of page